 If you work in a non-exempt setting, you are required to be licensed at the appropriate level or under board approved supervision in order to provide social work services to clients in Virginia in accordance with § 54.1-3701 of the Code of Virginia.
-For a list of exemptions from licensure, please review the Laws Governing Social Work by clicking here.
+For a list of exemptions from licensure, please review the Laws Governing Social Work.

-- Applicants for registration of supervision or licensure towards Licensed Social Worker or Licensed Clinical Social Worker can apply online.
+- Applicants for registration of supervision or applicants for licensure can apply online.
 Click here to begin the online application process.

 - Existing Licensees can renew a license, change an address and request a duplicate license online.

 Download Applications and Instructions available from the Board of Social Work.

 The following professions are regulated by the Board of Social Work.

 - Associate Social Worker

 Keep in the know about important laws and regulations: